-- f.
-Miscellaneous Implementation: - 1.
-This Ordinance shall apply regardless of whether a title company is involved.
-A courtesy copy of this Ordinance will be delivered, within 30 days of the effective date, to any and all title companies that have a physical office located in the jurisdictional boundaries of the District, north shore of Lake Tahoe and the town of Truckee. - 2.
-Involuntary transactions, such as foreclosures, are exempt from Section 8 of this Ordinance. - 3.
+- jurisdictional boundaries of the District, north shore of Lake Tahoe and the town of Truckee. - 2.
+Involuntary transactions, such as foreclosures, are exempt from Section 10 of this Ordinance. - 3.
 The request for an inspection shall be placed by the seller or seller's agent.
-Either the seller or seller's agent may contact the Northstar Fire Department by email or by phone to request an inspection.
+Either the seller or seller's agent may contact the NFD by email or by phone to request an inspection.
 Once the inspection is completed, a copy of the inspection report will be transmitted back to the seller by email in a reasonable amount of time (usually 3 business days). - 4.
-Once a property enters escrow, the title insurance company may contact the Northstar Fire Department by email or phone to request a copy of the inspection report.
+Once a property enters escrow, the title insurance company may contact the NFD by email or phone to request a copy of the inspection report.
 A copy of the inspection report will be transmitted to the title insurance company by email in a reasonable amount of time (usually 3 business days). - 5.
-If the seller has failed to request a defensible space inspection prior to escrow, the title insurance company may contact the Northstar Fire Department by email or phone to request an inspection. - 6.
+If the seller has failed to request a defensible space inspection prior to escrow, the title insurance company may contact the NFD by email or phone to request an inspection. - 6.
 The seller or title insurance company shall provide a copy of the completed inspection report to the buyer of the real property. - 7.
 If an inspection report identifies violations of the applicable defensible space requirements referenced in this Ordinance, the seller is not required to make corrections prior to the close of escrow or transfer of ownership.
 The new property owner shall be responsible for correcting any and all remaining violations within the time frame noted on the inspection report.
-Failure to do so will subject the buyer to enforcement measures identified in Section 14 of this Ordinance.
+Failure to do so will subject the buyer to enforcement measures identified in Section 15 of this Ordinance.

-Section 9.
+Section 11.
 Open Burning and Recreational Fires.

 a.
-Open burning campfires, bonfires, portable outdoor fireplaces, charcoal barbeques, ceremonial fires, and recreational fires, as defined in the 2016 California Fire Code, and any other type of burning of materials wherein products of combustion are emitted directly into the ambient air without passing through a stack or chimney from within the District's jurisdiction, shall be prohibited when atmospheric conditions or other local circumstances make such fires hazardous including when, in the judgment of the Fire Chief or the Fire Chief's designee, the menace of destruction by wildfire to life, improved property, or natural resources is due to factors that may cause the rapid spread of wildfire.
+Open burning campfires, bonfires, portable outdoor fireplaces, charcoal barbeques, ceremonial fires, and recreational fires, as defined in the 2019 California Fire Code, and any other type of burning of materials, shall be prohibited within the NFD Boundaries when atmospheric conditions or other local circumstances make such fires hazardous including when, in the judgment of the Fire Chief or Fire Chief's designee, the menace of destruction by wildfire to life, improved property, or natural resources is due to factors that may cause the rapid spread of wildfire.
 Such factors include: high winds, low fuel moistures, fire weather, the issuance of red flag warnings, severe threat of wildland fire, and the issuance of a fire restriction "suspending burning" on lands within or adjacent to the District by CalFire or by the United States Forest Service (USFS).